9 Clear Signs You’re in a Toxic Friendship

 He’s just not reliable

 You made plans months ago for dinner.
 Suddenly, he says he has to work late or offers a vague excuse for bailing.
 Or maybe he just forgets about your plans completely.
 Plans fall through or are forgotten sometimes; it happens to everyone.
 But who wants a friend who is constantly disrespectful of your time?
 “A friend who consistently cancels or worse, completely forgets about your plans, sends a clear message that you just aren’t worth the effort,” says Burbach.
 Syrtash puts it bluntly.
 “Good friends are dependable and consistent,” she says.
 “Period.”
 Before you act, though, make sure your friend isn’t having mental-health or substance-abuse issues that could be impacting his behavior.
 After all, being a good friend works both ways.
+Make sure you are being a good friend by doing these 24 little things you can do to be a true friend.

 Your friendship is one-sided